 python -c 'print "\xef\xbe\xad\xde" + "A"\*4 + "\xef\xbe\xad\xde"'

-This payload consists of the address of the gadget in little-endian byte order, followed by 4 bytes of arbitrary data to fill the space between the buffer and the function pointer or virtual method table pointer, followed by the address of the gadget again.
+This payload consists of the gadget’s address in little-endian byte order, followed by 4 bytes of arbitrary data to fill the space between the buffer and the function pointer or virtual method table pointer, followed by the gadget’s address again.

 Mitigating Buffer Overflow Vulnerabilities

-Buffer overflow vulnerabilities can be difficult to mitigate, as they require a deep understanding of the program’s memory layout and the specific conditions that trigger the vulnerability.
-However, there are some general techniques that can be used to reduce the risk of buffer overflow vulnerabilities.
+Buffer overflow vulnerabilities can be difficult to mitigate, requiring a deep understanding of the program’s memory layout and the specific conditions that trigger the vulnerability.
+However, some general techniques can be used to reduce the risk of buffer overflow vulnerabilities.

 Bounds Checking